-- This service is commissioned on a Gwent-wide basis to ensure a geographical spread of pharmacies providing the service across the Health Board's area. - None of the pharmacies are commissioned to provide this service. - 13 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- This service is commissioned on a Gwent-wide basis to ensure a geographical spread of pharmacies providing the service across the Health Board's area. - None of the pharmacies are commissioned to provide this service. - within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 One said that does not but could make adjustments and one said it does not and would have difficulty in managing an increase in demand, however it is within close proximity to another pharmacy that does have sufficient capacity.